hammerjs/hammerjs.github.io/getting-started.md

 > ##### What's new in 2.0?
-It's completely rewritten, with reusable gesture recognizers, and improved support for the recent mobile browsers by making use of the touch-action css property when possible.
-Also support for multiple Hammer instances at the same time, so multi-touch becomes possible.
+It's completely rewritten, with reusable gesture recognizers, and improved support for the recent mobile browsers by making use of the touch-action CSS property when possible.
+Also, support for multiple Hammer instances at the same time, so multi-touch becomes possible.

 ---